oltdaniel/kurz/doc/README.md

 This is a small documentation on how `kurz` works in the background.
 The api documentation can be found [here in `api.md`](https://github.com/oltdaniel/kurz/blob/master/doc/api.md).

+## Duration

+Public links will be held in the database for 10 days, user created links for infinitie.

 ## Generation